 Many of the councils' statutory responsibilities are in financial affairs.
 Fulfilling these responsibilities adequately requires time and thoughtful analysis.
 Councils often appoint a finance or similar committee to ensure council members' in-depth understanding of the area.
-That being said, it is critical that all trustees are familiar with the university's Comprehensive Planning Process (CPP), which is required of all PASSHE universities.

 The Budget

 Annually, trustees are asked to review and approve the university's operating and capital budget requirements.
 Generally, ample information clarifying and supporting budget figures is provided.
 Understanding the differences between the university's educational and general budget and auxiliary budget is especially important for trustees.